 - 1300 (not including Writing) on the SAT OR

 - 86 on the CLT

-- Resume detailing your demonstrated extracurricular interests, community involvement, and leadership ability
+- Submit a resume detailing your demonstrated extracurricular interests, community involvement, and leadership ability

-- Complete the Honors Program application by January 3, including essay and two additional references from teachers
+- Complete the Jeanes Honors Scholarship application by December 1, including essay and two additional references from teachers

 If you are interested in joining the Honors Program but do not meet the criteria listed above, please feel free to contact the director, Dr. Michael Blouin.